-Depending upon the type of pressure washing services you provide, you may need to add more items to your list.
+Depending on the type of pressure washing services you provide, you may need to add more items to your list.
 However, the equipment listed above are the ones without which you wouldn’t be able to start a pressure washing business.
 So, make sure you have all of them.

 That being said, ensure that you follow the directions and instructions of the manufacturer carefully when using the equipment.
 This is for your own safety and that of the people and property around your worksite.